Shanmuk58/melanoma-skin-cancer-detection-using-mobilnetv2/README.md

 Edit
 git clone https://github.com/your-username/melanoma-cancer-detection.git
 cd melanoma-cancer-detection
-Create a virtual environment and install dependencies:
+Install dependencies:

 bash
 Copy
 Edit
 pip install -r requirements.txt
-Launch Jupyter:
+Launch the notebook:

 bash
 Copy
 Edit
 jupyter notebook
 📈 Model Results
-Training Accuracy: 97%

-Validation Accuracy: 95
-%

-(You can update this with actual numbers)
+Training-97%
+Validation-95%

-🧪 Usage
+🧪 How to Use
+Load the notebook and run all cells.

+Upload an image via the provided interface or path.

-You can use the trained model to predict whether a skin lesion is benign or malignant by supplying an image to the prediction function in the notebook.
+The model predicts whether the lesion is benign or malignant.

-📌 Disclaimer
-This project is for educational and research purposes only.
-It is not intended to be used as a diagnostic tool in medical practice.

-📄 License
-This project is open-source and available under the MIT License.